justnonamenoname/lifeticle/readme.txt

 In the case of limbs, they should be tucked in; ears should be pressed to the head.
 If there is no cryocenter nearby, the organism must be prepared for transportation:
 1) Wrap the organism in cloth.
 Place it in a plastic bag
-2) If the transfer to the cryocenter will take no more than a few days, place the organism in a refrigerator at no lower than 1°C to prevent the formation of ice crystals
+2) If there are no more than a few days before transfer to the cryocenter, place the organism in a refrigerator at a temperature of 2 degrees, but not lower than 1 degree, to avoid the formation of ice crystals
 3) If the transfer will take longer than a few days, purchase dry ice (read the safety instructions)
-4) If there is no insulated container available, use thermal insulation tape inside the container
+4) If the container is not thermally insulated, apply insulation tape to the inside
-5) Use smaller dry ice pellets to reduce pressure on the organism
+5) Dry ice pellets must be smaller to avoid exerting pressure on the organism and to ensure even cooling
 6) Surround the organism with dry ice inside the container
 7) Check the dry ice daily and replenish it if necessary
 8) If dry ice is unavailable, place the organism in a freezer below 0°C at the lowest possible temperature